morinlab/ProDuSe/docs/source/Config_Files.rst

 	reference=GRCh38.fa

 GRCh37 will be used as the reference genome for Sample 1, while GRCh38 will be used for sample 2. `Click here to view a demo sample config file`_

+.. note:: Argument specified in config superseded those specified at either the command line, or by normal config files

 .. _Click here to view a demo sample config file: https://github.com/morinlab/ProDuSe/blob/master/etc/sample_config.ini
 .. _run_produse: run_produse.html